Table of Contents

 Ultimately, when it comes to human relationships and finding your place in the world, I do not wish for you an ‘easy’ path but one that is rich, stimulating, fulfilling, and vividly alive.

 “Home is where your people are.”

 To truly connect with anyone, you must show up as who you are, with all your imperfections and struggles.
-If being you makes you feel unbearably lonely, you ought not to dismiss your heartache and longings, as they are precisely the vehicles to you finding your people.
+If being you makes you feel unbearably lonely, you ought not to dismiss your heartache and longing, as they are the vehicles to finding your people.
 In a strange, paradoxical way, you can find some refuge in letting the loneliness of being intense bring you to a community of loners.